buildpacks/rfcs/text/0000-prepare-operation.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-- Should arbitrary properties be allowed in `io.buildpacks.defaults`?
+- Should arbitrary properties be allowed in `io.buildpacks`?
 - How does the Prepare operation make changes to non-filesystem options such as `tags`, `run-image`, etc?
     - Ideally, the lifecycle would have a filesystem based interface that we can leverage.
 This would prevent the preparer from having it's own independant mechanism.
 A prior RFC for something similar has existed (see [Add Lifecycle Config File RFC][lifecycle-config-rfc]).
 It may be worth revisiting.
 - Where do we define the `io.buildpacks` namespace if we want to keep it seperate from the Project Descriptor Spec?